bespoken/bespoken-docs/google-marketplace/faq.md

 ## How to connect to the server
 It is enabled [OS Login](https://cloud.google.com/compute/docs/instances/ssh#metadata-managed_ssh_connections) by default, you can access the server using the same user from google cloud.

-## How to star and stop the server
+## How to start and stop the server

 Obtain the status of a service:
 ```bash